 Fireworks are an American tradition.
 They can provide hours of wholesome, family entertainment, but must be used by adults carefully and safely.

 To insure the safety of both the audience and those lighting the fireworks, we recommend that you obey the following fireworks safety measures during your fireworks display.

 Never let children handle, play with or light any fireworks.
 Only adults should handle and light the fireworks.
 The fireworks are great family fun and entertainment, but they do burn very hot and are intended to be handled only by adults.

 Please do not consume any alcohol or drugs when handling and lighting fireworks.
 Fireworks must be used only by individuals who act in a responsible manner and who are not impaired by alcohol, drugs or in any way.
 Impairment increases the possibility of misuse and injury to yourself or others.

 Purchase your fireworks from a reliable, licensed dealer like Phantom Fireworks in whatever state in which you purchase your fireworks.
 Licensed and reliable dealers will only carry products that meet the standards set and enforced by the U.S. Consumer Product Commission and are tested for compliance.
 Do not use illegal explosives; do not alter any fireworks device; and do not attempt to make your own fireworks.

 Always use fireworks on a hard, flat and level surface to insure the stability of the items.
 This is particularly important when using the taller items that produce a thrust upon ignition.
-Grass, gravel and sand surfaces are not suitable for any item intended to be used in an upright position.
+Grass, gravel and sand surfaces are not suitable for any firework item, particularly those intended to be used in an upright position.
 If you are using fireworks on grass, gravel or sand, Phantom recommends that you lay down a strong piece of plywood for use as your hard, flat shooting surface.